fernandopaguiar/Sports-Analytics-Python/README.md

+# Introduction

-# This notebook intends to be a source of different data analysis tools to evaluate athletes performance.
+This notebook intends to be a source of different data analysis tools to evaluate athletes performance.